ArpiBacsi/node-red-contrib-keysight/README.md

 This is a fork of the node-red-contrib-bb3 package, modified to be compatible with Keysight products as well.
 The difference is between bb3 and Keysight at the query messages.
 The Keysight sendign the messages with \n instead of \r\n

+The package completely renamed to be able to install the original EEZ BB3 package in parallel with the forked keysight package.

 ## Install

 To install - either use the manage palette option in the editor, or change to your Node-RED user directory.